 The highest performer in our test fleet, the inReach Explorer+ is the best device for nearly-comprehensive communications when cell service is out of reach.
 Its only weakness is in portability.
 Thankfully Garmin also makes the tiny, and only slightly compromised, inReach Mini.
 The Mini performs nearly as well and is much smaller and lighter.
 As a result, in the summer of 2018, our Editors' Choice award moves from the Explorer to the Mini.
 The Explorer is the right choice if you want a longer battery life and more navigation attributes.

 Garmin inReach Explorer+ Review

-Cons: Expensive, largest and heaviest messenger.
+Cons: Expensive initial purchase, largest and heaviest messenger

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

-The Explorer+ excels at messaging as long as you set your expectations appropriately.
-Sometimes you have to wait a few minutes for satellites to pass overhead and send and receive the messages.
-The best way to message is through the app.
-On the app, it's easy to add your contacts and then send a big batch of messages (and receive a batch of messages).
-Pre-programmed messages make it much easier to send quick updates than having to type the same message multiple times.
+The simplest way to send messages with the inReach is through the Garmin smartphone app.
+On the app, it's easy to add your contacts and then send and receive a big batch of messages.
+Pre-programmed messages make it much easier to send quick updates, so you don't have to type the same message multiple times.
 Messages can be sent to both phone numbers and email addresses.

 Ease of Use